A summary of how to contribute quickly:

 - Many Island businesses have conveyed that Brexit uncertainty has prevented them from contributing to date.

 Because of these main factors, the time limit has been removed and the fundraising will continue indefinitely until the full amount has been achieved.
 The Study funding will certainly be achieved… and the study will go ahead.
 Without this study, the campaign can not continue… it will be highly doubtful a fixed link will occur at all in the future.

 What happens after my donation is received?

 The ‘Pro-Link Community account’ is the ‘holding bank account’.
-When the complete £130,000 is received, ARUP will be commisioned to perform the study.
+When the complete £130,000 is received, ARUP will get to work on the study.
 Once the study has been concluded to the satisfaction of all parties involved, the funds will be transferred from the ‘Pro-Link Community account’ to ‘Able Connections Ltd’.
-Able Connections Ltd as the ‘client’, will pay ‘ARUP’.
-At regular intervals, the study fund total balance will be “pin posted’ onto the Campaign Facebook Group.
+As the ‘client’, Able Connections will pay ‘ARUP’.
+At regular intervals, the study fund balance will be ‘pin posted’ onto the Campaign Facebook Group.

-The faster the funds are raised, the sooner the study can be initiated.
+The sooner the fundraising is achieved, the sooner the study can be initiated.

-Donators can be anyone or any business… mainland or island based.
+Contributors can be any person or any business… mainland or island based.

 What if i don’t have a bank account to make a donation?